Jason-bolt/share/README.md

 <br />
 <br />

-The systemm is still in development
+The project is still in development at the moment.